Certora/Documentation/docs/ref-manual/cli/options.md

 (-globalTimeout)=
 #### `--settings -globalTimeout=<seconds>`

 This option sets the global timeout in seconds.
-By default, there is no global timeout.
+By default, the global timeout is two hours.
+Values larger than two hours (7200 seconds) are ignored.

 The global timeout is different from the {ref}`--smt_timeout` option: the `--smt_timeout` flag constrains the amount of time allocated to the processing